Applying for a Disability Parking Permit

 People who live with a disability may be eligible for a disability parking permit, also known as a mobility parking scheme (MPS) or disability parking scheme (DPS), to use any provided disabled-designated parking spaces wherever they travel.
 Applying for the permit is straightforward with detailed instructions provided on the relevant government website.

 If you would benefit from having a disability parking permit, the team at Maple Community Services can assist you in collecting the required information, submitting the necessary documents, and securing your permit.
-Maple has experience in providing support services to people living with disabilities and can help you get on the road as soon as possible.
+Maple has experience in providing support services to people living with disabilities and can help you get on the road as soon as possible, along with the expertise of NDIS plan management providers.

 What Disabilities Qualify for Disabled Parking?